News

 To privacy activists Aral Balkan and Laura Kalbag, we don’t need brain implants to become cyborgs; we’re already jacked in.
 And we need a Universal Declaration of Cyborg Rights.

 New blocking rules!
-On 15th May 2019, Laura fixed two sites, and blocked four new trackers.
+Laura fixed two sites, and blocked four new trackers.
 The rules will auto-update if the app is running.
 If it’s not, you can get the new rules by choosing ‘Update rules’ or ‘Check again now’ from Better’s menu.

 New blocking rules!
-On 15th May 2019, Laura fixed two sites, and blocked four new trackers.
+Laura fixed two sites, and blocked four new trackers.
 The rules will auto-update if the app is running.
 If it’s not, you can get the new rules by choosing ‘Update rules’ or ‘Check again now’ from Better’s menu.

 The Do’s and Don’ts of Tech Regulation